 As mentioned, most people use logging frameworks for logging exceptions and other messages making it possible to debug errors in production.
 All of the frameworks mentioned in this post support error logging, while few actually build error management features on top of the log.
 Error management actually helps you monitor and deal with your errors in a more intelligent way than having to look through log files.
 More on that subject later.

 We've compiled a list of logging frameworks for .NET.
-There's a great deal of options out there, but a lot of them are no longer maintained.
+There are a lot of options out there, but a lot of them are no longer maintained.
 The list provided in this section contains the popular choices.

-In 2013, the .NET logging framework were taken by storm once again.
-When everyone else were logging text messages, Micholas Blumhardt did something new: structured logging.
+In 2013, the .NET logging framework was taken by storm once again.
+When everyone else was logging text messages, Nicholas Blumhardt did something new: structured logging.
 Unlike existing logging frameworks, Serilog introduced .NET developers to structured event data rather than dumb text messages.
-Serilog quickly became one of the fastest moving projects in the .NET community and still is.
+Serilog quickly became one of the fastest-moving projects in the .NET community and still is.
 We really recommend you to look into Serilog for logging messages from your .NET apps.